GST/HST Information for Charities

 B. $843,600 (in other words, the amount calculated for B)

-You may be entitled to claim a 50% PSB rebate of the federal part of the HST ($843,600 x 5/13) you are considered to have collected under the self supply rules.
+You may be entitled to claim a 50% PSB rebate of the federal part of the HST ($843,600 x 5/13) you are considered to have collected under the self-supply rules.
 Also, you may be entitled to claim either an 82% PSB rebate or a provincial NRRP rebate for the provincial part of the HST ($843,600 x 8/13) you are considered to have collected.

 As a non-registrant, you could not claim ITCs for the tax you paid to purchase the land and construct the housing, and you were only able to recover a portion of that tax (by claiming PSB rebates for 50% of the GST/federal part of the HST paid, and when eligible, 82% of the provincial part of the HST paid).

-Since you are considered to have made a taxable sale of the housing, you are now entitled to claim a general rebate (using reason code 7 on Form GST189) to recover the remaining tax that you were previously unable to recover by the way of the PSB rebates on the purchase of the land and the construction costs.
+Since you are considered to have made a taxable sale of the housing, you are now entitled to claim a general rebate (using reason code 7 on Form GST189) to recover the remaining tax that you were previously unable to recover by way of the PSB rebates on the purchase of the land and the construction costs.

 Digital services

-Handling business taxes online
+Handle your business taxes online

-Use the CRA's digital services for businesses throughout the year to:
+Use My business Account throughout the year to:

-To log in to or register for the CRA's digital services, go to:
+To sign in to or register for the CRA's digital services, go to:

-Receiving your CRA mail online
+Receive your CRA mail online

-For more information, go to Email notifications from the CRA
+For more information, go to Email notifications from the CRA - Businesses.

 Electronic payments